302

 It really starts getting good at 15:00 when he starts losing packets.

-2 days agozelon88
+2 months agozelon88

 Those who recall cars with fm radios and gsm phones will have heard something similar if their car had a random compartment right below the stereo.